Sundaramkrsingh/MERN-practice/README.md

-I made these by studying REACT from it's docs
+I made these while studying REACT from it's docs